lammps/lammps/doc/src/fix_rigid.rst

 If you wish to perform NVT dynamics (thermostatting, but no barostatting), you can use one of the 2 NVT rigid styles for the rigid bodies, and any thermostatting fix for the non-rigid particles (:doc:`fix nvt <fix_nh>`, :doc:`fix langevin <fix_langevin>`, :doc:`fix temp/berendsen <fix_temp_berendsen>`).
-You can also use one of the
-4 NVE rigid styles for the rigid bodies and thermostat them using :doc:`fix langevin <fix_langevin>` on the group that contains all the particles in the rigid bodies.
+You can also use one of the 4 NVE rigid styles for the rigid bodies and thermostat them using :doc:`fix langevin <fix_langevin>` on the group that contains all the particles in the rigid bodies.
 The net force added by :doc:`fix langevin <fix_langevin>` to each rigid body effectively thermostats its translational center-of-mass motion.
 Not sure how well it does at thermostatting its rotational motion.

-If you with to perform NPT or NPH dynamics (barostatting), you cannot use both :doc:`fix npt <fix_nh>` and the NPT or NPH rigid styles.
+If you wish to perform NPT or NPH dynamics (barostatting), you cannot use both :doc:`fix npt <fix_nh>` and the NPT or NPH rigid styles.
 This is because there can only be one fix which monitors the global pressure and changes the simulation box dimensions.
 So you have 3